Understanding Changing Customer Needs Through Analytics

-Analytics, Customer Analytics, Big Data, Business Intelligence – we come across these terms often, don’t we?
+Analytics, Customer Analytics, Big Data, Business Intelligence like Microsoft Power BI training – we come across these terms often, don’t we?
 Well, all of them are synonyms of each other (you might already know this).

 Analytics – as the name suggests – are tools that convey the ‘feelings’ of a customer (prospective or existing) to business owner(s) and act as a mentor while they make strategic decisions.